cx-benjamin-simpson/HangingOrderNinja/README.md

 A tool for placing hanging orders stealthily in  IBKR This tool reads stock order data from a CSV file and places GTC trailing stop-limit orders with logic to protect against selling below your average buy price.

+Join the Bigshort.com Discord and ping Berkshire-RSI-King for questions

 ## Features
 Connects to Interactive Brokers via TWS or IB Gateway using API Supports delayed data fallback if real-time quotes are unavailable